 Arrhythmia Identification and Management With Smartwatches: Where Are We Going?

-With the widespread adoption of wearable technology, what have we learned about identifying and managing heart rhythms such as atrial fibrillation, and what does the future hold?
-Featuring the CDH’s very own Mintu Turakhia.
+With the widespread adoption of wearable technology, what have we learned about identifying and managing heart rhythms such as atrial fibrillation and what does the future hold?
+In the November Workshop, the CDH's executive director, Mintu Turakhia discusses the landscape of wearable technology and the trends that are shaping the future of digital health.

 “My Surgical Success” A Digital Behavioral Pain Medicine Intervention